Staff contact, student medication, illness procedures, and more

 Scheduling Medical Appointments

 Please make every effort to schedule appointments outside of school hours.
-When this is not possible, please send a note to the school on the morning of the appointment stating the time the child will be picked up.
-Children should bring appointment notes to the attendance secretary before homeroom.
+When this is not possible, please send a note to the school on the morning of the appointment stating the time the student will be picked up.
+Students should bring appointment notes to the attendance secretary before homeroom.
 The student's name will then be shown on an early dismissal list so teachers will know the student is not cutting class.
-For safety reasons, parents must sign out children in the office.
+For safety reasons, parents must sign out their student in the office.

 Release of Student from School

 Only those individuals designated on the Emergency Care Information form will be contacted either to excuse or take your student home.
-If the clinic contacts you to excuse your student from school, the clinic must have voice contact with the responsible adult to dismiss the student from school grounds.
+If the health room staff contacts you to excuse your student from school, the health room must have voice contact with the responsible adult to dismiss the student from school grounds.
 In an emergency, 911 will be called prior to contacting the parent.